ufz/ogs/Documentation/ProjectFile/prj/processes/process/PHASE_FIELD/process_variables/t_displacement.md

-Process variable name for displacement.
+Process variable name of displacement.